The Reward Foundation in partnership with the Centre for Youth and Criminal Justice presents a half day RCGP-Accredited Workshop

 Timetable of the day

 13.00 – Registration

-13.30 – Introduction to internet pornography, The Great Porn Experiment, Compulsive Sexual Behaviour Disorder (CSBD) in the International Classification of Diseases (ICD-11), the World Health Organization’s definition of sexual health, patterns of user behaviour, the Hook model and escalation to stronger material.
+13.30 – Introduction to internet pornography, the behavioural addiction model, the new diagnosis of Compulsive Sexual Behaviour Disorder (CSBD) in the World Health Organisation’s International Classification of Diseases (ICD-11), patterns of user behaviour, and escalation to stronger material.

 Pornography use and risks – the mental and physical health implications, including sexual dysfunctions for adolescents, men and women.
 Group discussions, asking clients about their pornography use.
 Adolescent use patterns, sexual conditioning, changing patterns of sexual behaviour across society, child-on-child sexual abuse, the possession of indecent images, porn-induced sexual dysfunctions and the role of pornography in domestic violence.

 15.00 – Break

 15.15 – Testing for user problems and providing resources to support resilience.
 The Problematic Pornography Use Scale and the Brief Pornography Screener.
 Pornography as a lifestyle issue in the LGBTQI+ and MSM communities, comorbidities and chemsex.
 Treatment options, online recovery communities and social prescribing.
 Group discussion.